24

 Photo by Tivoli Gardens

-2. Take an Autumn Stroll Around the Lakes
+2. Take a Stroll Around the Copenhagen Lakes

-The Lakes – Søerne in Danish – in Copenhagen are one of the locals' absolute favorite places to walk and run!
+The Lakes – Søerne in Danish – in Copenhagen are one of the locals' favorite places to walk and run!
 There are three lakes in total: Sankt Jørgens Sø, Peblinge Sø, and Sortedams Sø.
-If you walk around all three lakes, the total distance is 6.35 kilometers.
+Waking around all three lakes is 6.35 kilometers.

-In Sortedams Sø, you can see two small islands: Fiskeøen (Fish Island) and Fugleøen (Bird Island), both are nesting sites for different bird species.
+In Sortedams Sø, you can see two small islands: Fiskeøen (Fish Island) and Fugleøen (Bird Island), which are nesting sites for different bird species.

-Along one side of the lakes, you can find cozy cafés where you can either sit and relax or take a good coffee along on your walk.
+Along one side of the lakes, you can find cozy cafés where you can either sit and relax or take a hot coffee with you on your walk.

 The Lakes.jpg